stylianosnicoletti/Emojis-usage-in-social-media-by-demographics/README.md

 2) Top used emojis

-3) Used in communication (replies, mentions) or in general posts

-4) Topics of usage

-Once the analysis is performed, the next step will be building models for recommending emojis to social media users in their posts.
+Building models for recommending emojis to social media users in their posts.
 </br>
 </br>
 The work steps contain the following: